nguyensjsu/sp22-202-the-architects/README.md

   - class `UserStrategy`
 - The interface specifies the variabilities to be implemented for a Player.
 - Two classes are created which implement the strategies for a Computer and a User player respectively.
-- In a nutshell, both Computer and User players are of the type `Player`, and it's the strategy employed that differentiates between a Computer and a User.
+- In a nutshell, both Computer and User players are of the type `Player`, and it's the strategy employed that differentiates between the two players.

 ### Contributions